 Peru is one of the most visited countries in South America.
-Its home to Machu Picchu, one of the seven wonders of the world.
+It is home to Machu Picchu, one of the seven wonders of the world.
 The capital city, Lima is known as the capital of South American Gastronomy.
 Peru has places with great historical significance.
-From unspoiled beaches in Mancora to Lake Titicaca, the world’s highest navigable lake in south.
-This country has some or the other attraction in every turn.
+From unspoiled beaches in Mancora to Lake Titicaca, the world’s highest navigable lake in the south.
+This country has some of the other attraction at every turn.
 You would find these tips helpful to plan your dream trip.

 You can find hostel dorm rooms for 8-12 USD per night.
-Private rooms costs 15-30 USD per night.
+Private rooms cost 15-30 USD per night.

-Bus is the prime mode of transport.
-A one way ticket would cost 80 centavos.
-In some regions like Puno and Huaraz there are moto-taxis (tuk-tuk) priced at S/.2 per trip.
+A bus is the prime mode of transport.
+A one-way ticket would cost 80 centavos.
+In some regions like Puno and Huaraz, there are moto-taxis (tuk-tuk) priced at S/.2 per trip.

-Long distance busses would cost 20-50 USD, flights are reasonably cheap if booked well in advance.
+Long distance buses would cost 20-50 USD, flights are reasonably cheap if booked well in advance.

 busportal.pe is the best website to compare prices and buy tickets.